 Sitapati was in the basement studying.
 Sita was in the bedroom.
-She thought her skull would crack open with frustration why did my life turn like this?
-I’ve been adjusting to his needs as best as I could.
+She thought her skull would crack open with frustration.
+Why did my life turn like this?
+I’ve been adjusting to his needs the best I could.
 In this god-forsaken country, whom else could I turn to but him?
 And what is my life like here?
-My day is nothing but making coffee, fixing breakfast, packing lunch, driving children to school, again bringing them back home, shopping, cleaning, washing dishes, washing clothes, snow blowing in winter, lawn mowing in summer, raking leaves in fall…No. These chores do not tire me out but they sure do take the entire time of each day.
-Amidst all this, if I find a free minute, I would rather sit doing nothing than get myself busy with something, don’t even feel like write a letter.
-In this amazing land of affluence, with all the gadgets, if I want a cup of coffee, I have to make myself or forget it.
+My day is nothing but making coffee, fixing breakfast, packing lunch, driving children to school, again bringing them home, shopping, cleaning, washing dishes, washing clothes, snow blowing in winter, mowing the lawn in summer, raking leaves in fall…No. These chores do not tire me out, but they sure do take the entire day.
+Amid all this, if I find a free minute, I would rather sit down doing nothing than get myself busy with something, don’t even feel like write a letter.
+In this amazing land of affluence, with all the gadgets, if I want a cup of coffee, I have to make it myself or forget it.
 Hell.
-There are times when I skipped the idea simply because it entails washing three dishes.
+There are times when I skipped having a cup of coffee simply because it entails washing three dishes.
 And then the food.
-I have to have Indian curries at least once in two days.
+I have to have Indian curries, at least, once in two days.
 For the children all the three meals are American style.
 And then Sitapati.
-Of course he does not spell it out but he does have his preferences….
+Of course, he does not spell it out, but he does have his preferences.

-Amidst all this Sita could neither account for her time nor could she say that she has plenty of free time.
-It is catch 22 for her.
-Sitapati does not follow any traditions except the one that includes having guests without a break.
-His complaint is Sita is not living up to his idea of a traditional wife.
-Is that the reason that he is running after other women?
+Amid all this, Sita could neither account for her time nor could she say she had plenty of free time.
+It was a catch 22 for her.
+Sitapati did not follow any traditions, except the one that included entertaining guests non-stop.
+His complaint was Sita was not living up to his idea of a traditional wife.
+Is that the reason he is running after other women?
 Sita felt totally debilitated.
-A weak smile came on her face.
-God knows whether Sitapati reinstated self-esteem in Gayatri or not, but right now her own self-esteem hit the bottom.
-She felt like crying but couldn’t.
+A weak smile hovered on her lips.
+God knows whether Sitapati reinstated self-esteem in Gayatri or not, but, right now, her own self-esteem hit the bottom.
+She felt like crying but could not.
 She wanted to talk to somebody.
 But with whom?
-Till now she always was listening to others but never took her problems to them.
+Up until now, she listened to others, but never took her problems to them.
 She started remembering all those friends, one by one.
 No. There is no use.
 It is not going to happen.
 It is not like back home.
-Here you cannot go to somebody’s home anytime as you please.
-“We have plans,” they’d say.
-“We didn’t expect you,” they’d say.
-“Please call next time,” they’d say.
+Here you cannot go to somebody’s home anytime, as you please.
+“We have plans,” they would say.
+“We didn’t expect you,” they would say.
+“Please call me, next time,” they would say.

 How about a movie, Sita wondered.
 Her body refused to move.
 She turned the T.V. on.
 Some soap.
 A wife sees a photo of another woman in her husband’s pocket.
 Sita laughed.
-No matter where she goes, the story is the same.
-She was about to turn it off and then again changed her mind.
-She wanted to see what happens in the story.
-She knows life is not like movies but then there is some consolation.
+No matter where she turns, the story is the same.
+She was about to turn it off, and then again, changed her mind.
+She wanted to see what would happen in the story.
+She knew life is not like movies but then there is some consolation.
 The TV wife started drinking to forget her problems.
 What if I start drinking?
-But the problem in drinking is you need to drink until you forget everything.
-Then you don’t know whether you found a solution or not.
-Probably I would frighten the children.
-She recalled the proverb, “Plan on making a pundit and end up with a monkey.”
+Well, the problem is you need to drink until you forget everything.
+Then you would not know whether you found a solution or not.
+It could scare the children, too.
+She recalled the proverb, “try to make a master, end up with a monkey.”

-Sita felt like she was losing her mind.
-She wanted to do something drastic but was not sure what it was.
-She picked up the phone and called her friend Kamakshi.
+Sita was losing her mind.
+She wanted to do something drastic, but was not sure what it was.
+She picked up the phone and called her friend, Kamakshi.

 She heard a small laugh.
 “Stuffed eggplant.
 Want to come?”

 “Are you kidding?
-You’d better be careful.
+You had better be careful.
 I might show up.”

 “I am not kidding.
 Come on.”